elastic/search-ui/ADVANCED.md

 ### Example of an OR based Facet filter

-Certain configuration of the `Facet` component will require a "disjunctive" facet to work correctly.
+Certain configuration of the `Facet` Component will require a "disjunctive" facet to work correctly.
 "Disjunctive" facets are facets that do not change when a selection is made.
 Meaning, all available options will remain as selectable options even after a selection is made.